HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 )
 }}

-This capability is relatively new, as it shipped with Chromium 89 in March 2021.
+This capability is relatively new, as it shipped with Chromium 89 in March 2021 (<a hreflang="en" href="https://caniuse.com/web-serial">current browser support for the Web Serial API</a>).
 Currently, 15 desktop and 14 mobile sites use the Web Serial API, including the <a hreflang="en" href="https://duino.app/">Duino App</a> that allows you to develop programs for Arduino and ESP microcontrollers right in your browser.
 They are compiled on a remote server and then uploaded to a connected board via the Web Serial API.

 {{ figure_markup(
 image="web-serial.png",